mihokdanny/Diversity_of_Diction/README.md

 1) Which form of creative writing appears to have the broadest vocabulary?

 We calculated the ratio of unique words out of the total words used for each work, then used this to make comparisons across both works and groups.
-We chose to use this ratio as a method of normalization prior to comparison because we expected and verified the word count of journalist articles to far exceed that of the other groups.
-We obtained the following scores for unique words out of total used:
+We chose to use this ratio as a method of normalization prior to comparison because we expected and verified that the word count of journalist's articles was far greater than that of the other groups.
+We obtained the following scores for percentage of unique words out of total words used:

 **Journalists: approx. 42.966%**\
 Poets:       approx. 33.086%\